 Do not send paper transcripts via mail when first applying.
-If offered admission, you will be required to provide official transcripts from each of the colleges or universities you have attended.
+If offered admission, you will be required to provide sealed hard copies or encrypted digital copies of your transcripts from each of the colleges or universities you have attended.
 Offers of admission are not binding until academic records have been verified.Back to top

 Applicants should report their grade point average as it appears on their transcript.Back to top

 GMAT or GRE Score

 All applicants must submit a self-reported GMAT (preferred) or GRE score.
 Scores are valid for five years.
 Your scores must be valid when you submit your application.
 Both the Analytical Writing Assessment (AWA) and Integrated Reasoning (IR) sections are required if you take the GMAT.